storyprotocol/documentation/docs/Story Network (L1)/become-a-validator/validator-operations.md

 * `--private-key`: Uses a specified private key for signing the transaction.
 If not set, the key in `priv_validator_key.json` will be used.
 * `--rpc`: Sets the RPC URL to connect to the network (default: [https://odyssey.storyrpc.io](https://odyssey.storyrpc.io)).
 * `--unlocked`: Determines if unlocked token staking is supported (`true` for unlocked staking, `false` for locked staking).
 By default, this is set to `true`.
+* `--story-api`: Prevent potential fund losses.
+By default, you should set `http://localhost:1317`as the value

 ### Example creation command use